Siberian Ice Maiden: Controversy

-The excavation of the Ice Maiden was carried out with great care, although methods used to melt the ice and remove the artifacts and body from the coffin were subject to criticism.
+The excavation of the Ice Maiden was carried out with great care, although the methods used to melt the ice and remove the artifacts and body from the coffin were subject to criticism.
 The mummy also suffered deterioration during her refrigerated transport from the site to the lab, as the preservation efforts could not prevent the fading of her tattoos.

-A dispute developed between the Russian authorities and the local inhabitants regarding the Ice Maiden, as locals mythologized her as the nomadic progenitor of the Altaian people.
+A dispute developed between the Russian authorities and the local inhabitants regarding the Ice Maiden, as locals mythologised her as the nomadic progenitor of the Altaian people.

 Despite efforts by the Russian Federation government to undermine regional political agency and the cultural sovereignty of the Altai, the Ice Maiden became a symbol of Altaian identity.
 A local journalist described the issue:

 Sometimes it is difficult to openly talk about politics, so we use her [the Ice Maiden] as a metaphor to discuss the difficult position of Altaians in Russia.
 Claiming her is claiming our land.